 - Sleeping Beauty: Based on the Original Story illustrated by by Sarah Gibb

 Next up – chocolate!
 See’s Candies has adorable options for kids this year.
 Choose a puppy, a kitten, a panda, or a simple heart with an assortment of high-quality chocolates.
 Cute packaging + melt-in-your-mouth treats!
 You can buy the chocolate boxes online, but I think it’s much easier to swing by your local store (you’ll get a free sample too!).
 Most of the Valentine-themed kid boxes range in price from $7-$14.
 P.S.
 Pick up some Hot Hearts for yourself too – chewy cinnamon candies with just the right amount of kick!

 Also in the boxes – notecards!
 We are all letter-writers and Valentine’s Day is as good a time as any to pen notes to friends.
 The poetry sets by Princeton Architectural Press are a gorgeous and intelligent pick for older kids and teens.
 Each boxed set includes 12 cards (4 quotes – 3 cards of each) with corresponding envelopes.
 Three to consider – Emily Dickinson, Henry David Thoreau, William Morris.

 Sprinkle in a bit of Tasha Tudor.
 If you are unfamiliar with illustrator Tasha Tudor (1915-2008), Valentine’s Day is the ideal time to get acquainted.
 Her work is incredibly gorgeous and whimsical – nostalgic of simpler times and beautiful family traditions.
-You can buy A is for Annabelle on Amazon, but be sure to poke around the Tasha Tudor and Family website to pick up a set of the delightful Spring Secret Garden notecards and a number of other lovely items.
+Be sure to poke around the Tasha Tudor and Family website to pick up your own copy of A is for Annabelle or a set of the delightful Spring Secret Garden notecards and a number of other lovely items.

 Finally, fill in the boxes with stickers, fun pens, and pencils.